shenlab-sinai/ngsplotdb/README.txt

 Usage: ./genDB.sh db_list.txt [animal|plant]

 Workflow:
+1. Read pipeline configuration from [animal|plant].json under ./json, and parsing the information of genomes from db_list.txt.
-1. Download gene annotations from ensembl and UCSC, then generate the annotations in plain text and RData.
+2. Download gene annotations from ensembl and UCSC, then generate the annotations in plain text and RData.
 If no annotation in UCSC, then only ensembl annotation was generated.
-2. Generate meta-info data of the annotations.
+3. Generate meta-info data of the annotations.
-3. Process the annotation files for region_analysis (if no UCSC Refseq annotation, will be skipped):
+4. Process the annotation files for region_analysis (if no UCSC Refseq annotation, will be skipped):
 	A. Prepare the annotation fiels for pericentromere and subtelomere:
 		a.
 If there are ready info of pericentromere and subtelomere, then use the ready files.
 If not, then:
 		b.
 If UCSC has standard gap table of genome gap, then download centromere and telomere annotations and calculate pericentromere and subtelomeres.
 If not, then: